-It seems that every day 100 new people join the YouTube Fitness parade.
-Whenever you search for something training related on the Internet, it’s always the same thing: tons of videos made by popular fitness YouTubers.
-After several years the spam has already reached epic proportions.
+Every day 100 new people join the YouTube Fitness parade.
+Whenever you search for something training related on the Internet, the results are always the same – tons of videos made by popular fitness YouTubers.
+Over the last few years, the spam has reached epic proportions.

 Clips like that are essentially cheap entertainment.
-The fact that the masses are finding amusement in watching buff dudes eat egg whites is somewhat worrisome.
-Yet, the videos and the views keep on climbing and are somewhere in the millions.
+The fact that the masses are finding amusement in watching buff dudes eat egg whites is worrisome.
+Yet the number of videos and the views keep on climbing.

 Still, I have to admit that similar behavior is not a trademark of the muscle community.
 Self-worship is virtually everywhere you look.
 Instagram, Facebook and Twitter are giving us an opportunity to believe that we are deities.

 I am not saying that it’s bad to love yourself.
 It’s not.
 If you don’t love yourself, nobody will, except maybe your mother.
 But at the end of the day, we are all humans after all.

 Nobody is that special.